-When a reader posed this question my first response was unequivocally, “Yes.”
+When a reader posed this question my first response was, “Yes, if it's appropriate to the restroom.”

-In the dining seminars I instruct, I tell participants, “If you find yourself with something between your teeth, quietly excuse yourself to the restroom.”
+In the dining seminars I lead, I remind participants (and will again when dining together becomes commonplace once more), “If you find yourself with something between your teeth, quietly excuse yourself to the restroom.”
 Excusing yourself from the shared common space of a dinner or reception to solve a personal issue in private is what is called for.

-You opt for this because you couldn’t imagine yourself picking at your teeth in the company of others.
-And, as is the topic here, you typically brush your teeth in private.
+You opt for this because you couldn’t imagine yourself picking your teeth in the company of others.
+And, of course, you typically brush your teeth in private.

 We all consider restrooms to be, as Miss Manners has said, “backstage areas, in which one prepares oneself to go on public view . . .
 Many routines that are performed in order to increase human attractiveness are themselves unattractive.”

 In public restrooms, courtesy calls upon you to allow the appearance of privacy in that shared space.
-Ideally keep your eyes to yourself, even though eyes are space invaders and don’t tend to follow the rules they hope others will follow.
+The smaller the restroom, the less ideal it is to brush your teeth.

 The person who wrote to me explained that she always brushes her teeth after each meal and sometimes wants to floss her teeth as well.
-This is a commendable hygiene practice, but understandably can make you feel awkward when strangers are present.
+This is a commendable hygiene practice, but understandably can make you and others feel awkward when strangers are present, especially during recent times of social distancing.

 In an attempt to remain completely private, she has tried brushing in the restroom stall.
 But dropped items in the stall pose sanitary, if not physically awkward challenges.

 The bottom line is: it is appropriate to brush your teeth at the sink in a public restroom.
-However, be mindful of small spaces and the number of people waiting to use a sink.
-Courtesy may call for you to delay your task until the crowd thins.
+However, be mindful and courteous as others will be using the sink area after you.
+Posted restroom rules may eliminate the possibility of brushing your teeth.

 Generally, restrooms rank along with kitchens as shared spaces where annoyances register strongly.
 Again, public restrooms call for courtesy: